JamesHutchison/megamock/GUIDANCE.md

 and attempting to get it to do what you want in some cases are non-trivial due to it generating callables that are missing attributes you normally expect on `MagicMock` objects.

-With MegaMock, doing this is as simple as:
+With MegaMock, doing all this is as simple as:

 ```python
 mock = MegaMock.it(SomeClass)